 China Customs’ general work requirements are “safeguarding the border, providing quality service, preventing potential risks and building a qualified workforce”.
 Its work guideline is “exercising law-based administration, safeguarding the border, serving the economic interests and promoting social development”.
 Its workforce building principle is to ensure customs officers are “politically committed, professionally qualified and fully accountable”.
 Customs spirit is “loyal, impartial, revitalizing Customs and rejuvenating China”, its core values are “patriotism, virtue, integrity, innovation and dedication”.

-Mr. Yu Guangzhou is the incumbent Director of the Board and Minister of the General Administration of Customs of China.
+Mr. Yu Guangzhou is the incumbent Minister and Member of the CPC Leadership Group of the General Administration of Customs of China (GACC).

 General Administration of Customs of the People's Republic of China